stolostron/rhacm-docs/_pages/arch_points.md

 ## `10` points

 An extremely complex issue that requires massive work on all fronts and input from multiple parties.
-Can require an epic and might consist of multiple issues.
+Can require an epic and might consist of multiple smaller issues.
 Several meetings and extensive review are required.

 | **Rubric** | | **`10` points description** |
 | ----------- | | ----------- |